m7r/ha-custom-symbols/README.md

 4. Paste this repo's URL
 5. Select **Integration** in the dropdown
 6. Install **custom_symbols** from HACS
-7. Create folder config/custom_symbols
-8. Copy your svg files to folder config/custom_symbols
-9. Restart Home Assistant
+7. Restart Home Assistant
-10. Home Assistant > Settings > Integrations > Add > Custom Symbols > Install
+8. Home Assistant > Settings > Integrations > Add > Custom Symbols > Install
+9. Add your own svg files to folder /config/custom_symbols

 The icons should be usable in Home Assistant now.
 If it doesnt show up, try refreshing the page, private browsing or restart Home Assistant.

 ### Manual
 1. Copy `custom_components/custom_symbols` into your custom_components folder
-2. Create folder config/custom_symbols
-3. Copy your svg files to folder config/custom_symbols
-4. Restart Home Assistant
+2. Restart Home Assistant
-5. Home Assistant > Settings > Integrations > Add > Custom-Symbols > Install
+3. Home Assistant > Settings > Integrations > Add > Custom-Symbols > Install
+4. Add your own svg files to folder /config/custom_symbols

 The icons should be usable in Home Assistant now.
 If it doesnt show up, try refreshing the page, private browsing or restart Home Assistant

 ## Features

  - Supports Home Assistant's icon picker (2021.11.0+)
- - SVG files are **not** included, please use our own files
+ - Only one example SVG file included, please use our own files
  - Rendering Modes
    - Monochrome
    - Hierarchical **#h**